About the Author:

 After pumping gas for nine years to put himself through college, DAN KROKOS, now twenty-six, writes full-time.
 He enjoys watching TV, playing MMORPGs, and drinking coffee.
 His YA novel, False Memory, debuted from Hyperion in Fall 2012.
 Currently, he’s hard at work on the next book in the Planet Thieves series.
 Find him online at dankrokos.com

-Can you tell us a bit about Generation V in your own words?
+Can you tell us a bit about The Planet Thieves in your own words?